 - Heating.
-With the passage of the Affordable Heat Act, the heating sector will shift away from fossil fuel use.
-Promoting air source and ground source heat pumps (powered by a renewable electric grid), in addition to using sustainably harvested wood/biomass systems, biogas and networked geothermal, are key steps to meeting the Global Warning Solutions Act requirements and the 2022 CEP goals.
-However, low income, BIPOC, and renter households are likely to experience barriers and be burdened by the cost of transitioning to heat pump technology or any technology because of the cost of upfront investments to retrofit buildings.
-Incentive programs specifically designed for impacted or burdened populations are necessary to ensure the transition to heat pumps is equitable and accessible.
-However as noted in the 2022 Vermont Energy Action Network Annual Report, natural gas costs less than electricity so customers are not likely to save money on their energy bills by replacing existing natural gas heating systems with heat pumps.
+The Affordable Heat Act of 2023 establishes a regulatory framework for the heating sector to shift away from fossil fuel use.
+Promoting air source and ground source heat pumps (powered by a renewable electric grid), in addition to using sustainably harvested wood/biomass systems, biogas and networked geothermal, are key steps to meeting the Global Warning Solutions Act requirements and the 2022 CEP goals. - However, low income, BIPOC, and renter households are likely to experience barriers and be burdened by the cost of transitioning to heat pump technology or any technology because of the cost of upfront investments to retrofit buildings. - o Incentive programs specifically designed for impacted or burdened populations are necessary to ensure the transition to heat pumps is equitable and accessible.
+However as noted in the 2022 Vermont Energy Action Network Annual Report, natural gas costs less than electricity1 so customers are not likely to save money on their energy bills by replacing existing natural gas heating systems with heat pumps.
 Buildings switching from fuel oil or propane to a heat pump system will save customers money and protect customers from price volatility as the cost of electricity is less than fuel oil or propane and is less susceptible to price fluctuations.
-Net-zero buildings and heat pumps as the primary fuel source in new buildings will help the region meet its goal of shifting the heating sector away from fossil fuels.
-Additionally, key partners in the energy transition are making progress towards becoming more renewable in the thermal sector.
-These are described in the bullets below. - The City of Burlington is pursuing a district heating system from McNeil Generation Station's waste heat to be a source of renewable thermal energy for University of
+Even so, there may be structural challenges to fuel switching for some buildings, particularly for mobile homes since the design of their underbelly utility systems requires more heating in winter to prevent frozen pipes than heat pump technology can currently achieve.

-1 The 2022 Vermont Annual Energy Report notes that as of November 2022, the residential effective cost of natural gas was \$15.67 per Metric Million British thermal units (MMBTU) compared with \$22.44 / MMBTU for air source heat pumps.
+&lt;sup>1 The 2022 Vermont Annual Energy Report notes that as of November 2022, the residential effective cost of natural gas was \$15.67 per Metric Million British thermal units (MMBTU) compared with \$22.44 / MMBTU for air source heat pumps.